danieljml/SecureREST/README.md

 ## Usage

 Once the server is running, you can use tools like Postman or curl to interact with the API endpoints.
-Ensure to include JWT tokens in the `Authorization` header for protected routes.
+Ensure to include JWT tokens in the `auth-token` header for protected routes.

 ## API Endpoints